cxpartners/sepa-customer-platform/doc/architecture/decisions/0008-custom-frontend-application-frontstage-users.md

 ### 1. Create a custom web application

-A custom web application communicates either directly with the service API (partially for Azure Blob Storage & authentication) or via an API gateway (built as part of the application).
+A custom web frontend application pushes/pulls data either directly via the service APIs (in the case of Azure Blob Storage & authentication services) or via a server side API gateway (built as part of the application).

 #### Positive
 * Full control over styling, interactions and journey.